 Status: Ghouls •

 A high school and college beauty pageant winner (as well as former Miss Louisiana), Kayla grew up wanting to be a cop after her father’s murder when she was nine years old.
 Upon joining the force, she was assigned to VICE as bait in prostitution stings.
 Years of such work and sexual harassment from co-workers left her feeling dirty and cheap.
 Ferris offered her new employment with a better paycheck and Kayla happily jumped ship to the private sector.
 She still serves as a honeypot who draws in men with access to information her boss finds of interest, but appreciates that he doesn’t treat her like a bimbo.
-Also works occasionally as a discrete bodyguard, as she’s often underestimated for her looks.
+Also works occasionally as a discreet bodyguard, as she’s often underestimated for her looks.